She Spies

-She Spies is an action-adventure television show that ran from July 20, 2002 until May 17, 2004 in two seasons.
-The show was sold into syndication but the first four episodes were premiered on the NBC network, whose syndication arm was one of the producers.
+She Spies is an American action-adventure television show that ran from July 20, 2002, until May 17, 2004, in two seasons.
+The show was sold into syndication but the first four episodes premiered on NBC, whose syndication arm was one of the producers.
 Disappointing ratings during the show's second season led to its cancellation after season two ended.
 She Spies bore noticeable production and direction similarities with Charlie's Angels.

 Plot

 Three female convicted felons who were incarcerated for electronic crimes ("DD"), confidence tricks ("Cassie") and battery ("Shane") are paroled from prison in exchange for work as secret operatives for the US government under 'ComCent', a branch of the ISD.
 In addition, they have to answer to a special agent in charge of the success of their operations and of making sure that the terms of their conditional release are consistently followed.